Frequently Asked Questions

 Each plan includes a monthly menu parse quota.
 Check the pricing page for the exact limits per tier.

-What are AI credits?
+What are image and video credits?

 Can I use my own images instead of AI-generated ones?

 Absolutely.
 Upload any JPG, PNG, or WebP image to your library, then add it to your playlists just like an AI-generated board.
 Many customers use a mix of AI-generated menu boards and their own professional photography or promotional graphics.
+On paid plans you can upload your own video clips too.

 What are playlists and how do they work?